AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 What are the different IoT cloud platforms?

-A company can implement an IoT cloud in three, mutually-not-exclusive ways:
+A company can implement an IoT cloud in three mutually not mutually-not-exclusive ways:

 1. IaaS (Infrastructure-as-a-Service)